8.18 Key studies in HIV research

 - Using three drugs was essential.

-- Viral load tests could measure the immediate effect of treatment (rather than having to count infections and deaths or wait months for CD4 changes).
+- Viral load tests could measure the immediate effect of treatment.
+Earlier studies had to count infections and deaths or wait months for CD4 changes.

 Despite this, numerous studies after 1996 still included treatment groups using one (monotherapy) or two (dual therapy) arms.
 Activists protested to the companies that these studies were no longer ethical.

 This is an example of how early results, presented at a conference rather than in a medical journal, changed clinical practice and guidelines.

 4. Resistance, replication and viral load

 Richman D et al. Full text publication from Journal of Virology.

 Reducing viral load to undetectable (less than 50 copies/mL) stops HIV from developing and mutating, and makes the likelihood of developing resistance very low.